What is a Waiting Period for Dental Insurance?

 Waiting Periods for Specific Dental Procedures

 - Basic procedures are minor services including fillings and extractions.
+Many plans will include a waiting period for these services.

 - Major dental procedures often include crowns and oral surgery.
+Again, many plans will include a waiting period.

 The waiting period between these classifications of services will often differ depending on your dental insurance plan.
 Before going in to see your dentist, consult your dental insurance carrier to ensure the procedure you are receiving will be covered at that time.